 - A bachelor’s or higher degree or its equivalent is the minimum entry requirement for the position;

 - The degree requirement is common to the industry, or the position is so complex or unique that it can be performed by an individual with a degree; and

 - The employer normally requires a degree or its equivalent for the position.

-The alien must also have a degree in a specialty field related to the position.
+Additionally, the alien must also have a degree in a specialty field related to the position.
 The degree must have provided the knowledge and skills necessary to perform a specific job.
-Based on this, USCIS will deny an H-1B petition citing a degree in liberal arts.
-USCIS considers degrees in computer science, biology, math, accounting and software engineering to be suitable for specialty occupations.
+For example, USCIS will deny an H-1B petition for the applicant with a degree in liberal arts.
+In other words, USCIS considers degrees in computer science, biology, math, accounting and software engineering to be suitable for specialty occupations.
 Pursuant to INA § 214(i) (2) and 8 CFR § 214.2(h) (4) (iii) (C), to qualify for the specialty occupation, the alien must have:

 - Full licensure if required in the state;

 - Completion of an American bachelor’s or higher degree (or its foreign equivalent) in the specific specialty or related field; or